 A little Dutch Courage can be acquired at the Cross Keys, a cycle-friendly pub that is only a short distance from Trooper Lane.
 Located on the corner of Whitegate, the 17th century inn has, under the stewardship of Hugh Kirby and Ruth Dunsmore, undergone something of a renaissance in recent years.
 Relieving Admiral Taverns of a failed boozer and closed property, the couple took the Cross Keys back to basics, offering real ale and traditional pub games for the local community to embrace.
 Oh, and pork pies!
 No sooner had they taken over the pub in 2012 when the local branch of CAMRA bestowed an award for their efforts.
 Up to six interesting beers are on sale so you can select something with a little va-va-voom for your impending hilly effort.

 I started the climb from the lodge.
-If you feel happier having a run-up you can roll down Water Lane before hitting the cobbles next to the undertakers - it will be a similar feel to seeing riders launching into the cobbles of the Arenberg Trench during the Paris-Roubaix Race.
+If you feel happier having a run-up you can roll down Water Lane before hitting the cobbles next to the undertakers - at such a pace it will be a similar feel to seeing riders launching into the cobbles of the Arenberg Trench during the Paris-Roubaix Race.

 Relief from the bumpity-bump of the cobbles on Swan Bank Lane comes after the road bears right and up Trooper Lane proper.
 The road is flanked by warning signs for lorry drivers.
 These should be supplemented with warnings for those with a nervous disposition or a dodgy ticker.
 Although the wheels are now on tarmac, the sight of the first bend will have you flicking for an easier sprocket.
 A Range Rover appeared around the bend in front of me and I was forced onto the inner curve which must have a gradient around 35% - going into the red is not a great start to the climb!

 At the apex of Trooper Lane and Jubilee Street there was a bloke relaxing in the sun reading his newspaper.
 Without too much huffing and puffing I bade him good afternoon.
 The sight of lycra-clad idiots on wheels must provide a constant source of entertainment for the residents of Trooper Lane.
 They probably pay a bookies runner to nip down to William Hill's to place bets on the likelihood of a successful effort.
-I'd like to think I was looking in reasonable shape at this stage - I'd even managed to change onto a smaller sprocket after the initial shock of the first bend.
-Only the one sprocket mind you - I'm the sort of cyclist that likes a higher cadence rather than grinding uphill with lots of upper body motion or paperboy weaving.
+I would like to think I was looking in reasonable shape at this stage - I had even managed to change onto a smaller sprocket after the initial shock of the first bend.
+Only the one sprocket mind you - I am the sort of cyclist that likes a higher cadence rather than grinding uphill with lots of upper body motion or paperboy weaving.

 Slightly demoralised, I could certainly feel the effort of the first climb in my legs.
 However, the adrenalin must have kicked in because my Strava data tells me that I was slightly faster on the second climb through the lower section.
 It was not until I had passed High Grove Lane for the second time that I felt I was making progress.
 The tarmac rises gradually at this stage and I was out of gearing options with half of the climb remaining.
 I made my way around the right-hand bend where a woman was tending to her pots and planters.
 I had little breath for polite conversation.
 And then you see the cobbles looming ahead.....